Where it all began

 In 1985, Youth Projects opened its own Drug and Alcohol Counselling, Assessment and Referral Unit – the first to be established in the north-western suburbs and the only service in Melbourne specialising in adolescent drug and alcohol problems.

-It comprised an ‘in-house exchange’ operating out of Youth Projects’ Hartington Street Centre, and a Mobile Outreach Program that serviced the then municipalities of Broadmeadows, Brunswick and Coburg.
+It comprised an ‘in-house exchange’ operating out of Youth Projects’ Hartington Street Centre, and a Mobile Outreach Program that serviced the municipalities of Broadmeadows, Brunswick and Coburg.